NixOS/nixpkgs/CONTRIBUTING.md

 This is not a bulletproof method though, as OfBorg still does review requests even on draft PRs.
 ```

-### Hotfixing pull requests

-- Make the appropriate changes in you branch.
-- Don’t create additional commits, do
-  - `git rebase -i`
-  - `git push --force` to your branch.

 ## Reviewing contributions

 > **Warning**